 Harry & Hermione break Sirius out of prison loosely mirrors a familiar prison escape from Shrek 2.
 They didn’t go with the Mission Impossible cable drop sequence.

 I have to give this movie credit for encouraging Christopher & Jonathan Nolan by enlisting Gary Oldman as Commissioner Jim Gordon in The Dark Knight Trilogy after watching Gary’s performance as Sirius Black.
+I guess The Nolan Brothers are fans of Harry Potter.

 The Closing Credits showing a map, looked creative.